spacyk/waiter/README.md

 *This project is experimental and is not actively maintained.

-Real-time socket based web application intended for restaurants to be used as **real-time** order management system.
+Socket based web application to be used as **real-time** order management system for restaurants.
-Any new order from any customer is instantly visible on a waiter screen to be processed.
+Any new order from any customer is instantly visible on a waiter screen and ready to be processed.
+This is just a very simple prototype.

 Project is based on Elixir Phoenix framework, and their interesting **Live View** feature.